cklim83/launch_school/notes/04_ls170_171/09_tcp.md

 ---

 ## TCP Overview
-The Transmission Control Protocol is a key backbone of the Internet by ensuring **reliable** data transfer over an unreliable channel.
-A connection-oriented protocol, it ensures the following:
+The Transmission Control Protocol (TCP) is a key backbone of the Internet as it allows **reliable** data transfer over an unreliable channel.
+It is able to do this because:
-- It guarantees message delivery through message acknowledgement and retransmission
-- It guarantees message delivery order
-- It has built-in congestion avoidance (i.e. network) and flow-control (recipient) mechanisms
+- It can **handle data loss**.
+By assuming data that are not acknowledged within a specified time window to be lost and retransmitting them, it ensures all data will eventually be successfully transmitted.
+- It can **detect error** in transmitted data using checksum.
+- It can detect and **eliminate duplicate data** and also ensure they are arranged in the **right order** through the use of sequence numbers.

+Besides reliability features, it also has **flow control** and **network congestion avoidance** mechanisms for **network efficiency** purposes.

 [Back to Top](#section-links)